------------------------------------------------------------------------- #

 read more about the goals for 5.19 you should check out:

-- In plasma-extra I rebuilt sddm-qt5 to pick up elogind support and added
+- In plasma-extra I rebuilt sddm-qt5 to install man pages correctly, and

 Further points of interest: